All you need to know about split system air conditioning

 What are the benefits of a split system?

-The split air con is quick and easy to operate, temperature being easily adjusted with the help of a remote control.
+The split system air con is quick and easy to operate, as the temperature is easily adjusted with a remote control.

 Unlike a window air conditioner, a split system can be installed almost anywhere.
-Since no major changes of the building are required, installation of a split AC also becomes less expensive than a ducted system installation.
+Since no major changes to the building are required, installation of a split air con also becomes less expensive than a ducted system installation.

-The indoor components of split system air conditioners contain filters which can be easily removed and cleaned by the owner as DIY practice.
-Combined with a regular professional check at least twice per year, it delivers an optimal performance.
+The indoor components of split system air conditioners contain filters which you can easily remove and clean “DIY”.
+Combined with a regular professional check at least twice per year, this will deliver an optimal performance.

-If you don’t live in a climate where “Cooling-only” option is enough, then we highly recommend a “Reverse cycle” split system.
-Having both cooling and heating capacities and offering many extra features, such as remote control options, timer, humidity control etc., it can be successfully used as a “2 in 1” device, all year round.
+If you don’t live in a climate where the “cooling-only” option is enough, then we highly recommend a reverse cycle split system.
+Having both cooling and heating capacities and offering many extra features, such as remote control options, timer, humidity control etc., it can be successfully used all year round.

-Another quality of a split system is that it purifies the air, keeping it fresh and free of dust or other allergens.
-This is a great benefit if you or any family members suffer from allergies or asthma, helping one to breathe easier.
+Another quality of a split system is that it purifies the air in your home, keeping it fresh and free of dust or other allergens.
+This can be a great benefit if you or any family members suffer from allergies or asthma.

-What are the drawbacks of a split system?
+What are the drawbacks of a split system air con?

-Split systems may not be appropriate for multi-storey apartments because of the two-part system featured.
-Additionally, the tubing connecting the units is limited to a certain length, that’s why reviewing this aspect is very important before installing the air conditioner.
+Split systems may not be appropriate for multi-storey apartments because of their two-part system.
+Additionally, the tubing connecting the units is limited to a certain length, which is why reviewing this aspect is very important before installing an air conditioner.

-Normally, traditional air conditioners such as window units may be a lot cheaper to buy as well as to get installed compared to the split systems.
+Normally, traditional air conditioners such as window units may be a lot cheaper to buy and have installed compared to the split systems.
 In the end, it’s quality, efficiency and comfort that make the difference.